norealy/SlackBotNoti/README.md

 ##3.
 How to start
 ###Slack - Google_calendar
 Start from command line
-- `node slack-google/index.js SLACK-GOOGLE ./config/`
+- `node slack/google/index.js SLACK-GOOGLE ./bots/BNT-SLACK-0001/`
-- For `SLACK-GOOGLE` in the above example, enter the key name described in `config/SLACK-GOOGLE.json` of the bot body.
+- For `SLACK-GOOGLE` in the above example, enter the key name described in `/bots/BNT-SLACK-0001/SLACK.json` and `/bots/BNT-SLACK-0001/GOOGLE.json` of the bot body.
 The value corresponding to that key is used to start the server.

 ##4.
 Coding conventions
 - Folder names written as lower-case